-ISU Dining is committed to offering food options that meet the needs of students on special / restricted diets.
+We’re committed to offering food options that meet the needs of students on special / restricted diets.
 Reasonable accommodations are available to meet the needs of eligible students.

 Food Allergy Notice: Please feel free to speak with our staff if you have questions regarding food allergens (such as allergies or intolerance to dairy, egg, fish, shellfish, wheat/gluten, peanuts, tree nuts, soy).
-Prepared foods in our dining facilities may not be allergen free, even if they are made initially with products that don’t contain the allergen
+Prepared foods in our dining facilities may not be allergen free, even if they are made initially with products that don’t contain the allergen.

 Medical Accommodations – Special Diet Kitchen

 While many students can self-manage their food allergies and intolerances by using the resources we have available, our Special Diet Kitchen provides dietary accommodations to students with medically-indicated special diets that are difficult to self manage.
-It is the student/guardian responsbility to initiate a dietary accommodation request so we can help you.
+It is the student/guardian responsibility to initiate a dietary accommodation request so we can help you.
 The student is required to follow the steps below and meet with the ISU Dining Dietitian to complete the request.

 To connect with ISU Dining and get registered to eat in the Special Diet Kitchen, follow the steps below:

-If you are requesting release from the residence hall meal plan requirement, you should be aware that dietary restrictions do not always constitute a valid reason for cancelling your meal plan contract.
+If you are requesting a release from the residence hall meal plan requirement, you should be aware that dietary restrictions do not always constitute a valid reason for canceling your meal plan contract.
 These requests will only be considered if ISU Dining is unable to accommodate your needs as described in the above Medical Accommodations section.

-if you still wish to request release from the meal plan requirement, you may e-mail your request to firstname.lastname@example.org.
+If you still wish to request release from the meal plan requirement, you may email your request to firstname.lastname@example.org.
 Please include your full name, ISU ID# and the reason for your request in your e-mail.
 Please be aware that retroactive requests will not be considered.

 Vegan / Vegetarian Menus

 Online menus are labeled with vegan and vegetarian symbols to help students easily find those items.
-Many locations offer create-your-own menu items such as deli sandwichs and salad bars that can also be used by vegan and vegetarian students.
+Many locations offer create-your-own menu items such as deli sandwiches and salad bars that can also be used by vegan and vegetarian students.
 Utilize the online menus as well as signage in locations and on products to help you find the foods you need.
-Though all locations can accommoate vegan and vegetarian students, a specific vegan/vegetarian station called “Zest” is available in Friley Windows dining center.
+Though all locations can accommodate vegan and vegetarian students, a specific vegan/vegetarian station called “Zest” is available in Friley Windows dining center.

 If you need help finding items to eat while you are in a dining location, please ask to speak with a manager.